Reducing your energy use

 Government programs and subsidies

 - The NSW Government has a program that helps some residents upgrade to more efficient appliances like fridges and televisions, which helps reduce your electricity bills.
-Conditions apply – find out more on the Office of Environment and Heritage webpage.
+Conditions apply – find out more on the Energy Saver website

 - There are some rebates and assistance available for your electricity bills.
 Find out what the NSW Government offers and if you’re eligible at the Resource & Energy website.